devflhz/apprentice/blog/content/articles/week-2/the-art-of-organizational-manipulation.md

 #### The influencers

-They know how the company works, they know everybody and are able to influence in the background.
+They know how the company works, they know everybody and can influence in the background.

 ### Don't mess with administrative assistants

-Be polite, be nice, they can weild their executive power on you.
+Be polite, be nice, they can wield their executive power on you.

 ### Get in front of people